Andr3asAces/MajesticWines/README.md

 # MajesticWines

-In this project I attempt to webscrappe a website to compare prices of red wines.
+In this project I am looking to find the best quality wine for valentines day.

 - Use scrappy to webscrape and download the data.